LafColITS/moodle-block_temporary_enrolments/readme.md

 1. The 'urgency threshold' for temporary enrolment display.
 'Urgent' temporary enrolments will display more aggressively to teachers and students -- for example, being highlighted in the table of all temporary enrolments.
 The settings specifies how close to the expiration date an enrolment must be to count as urgent.

-2. The message displayed to students, which defaults to something like: "Time remaining in temporary enrollment: 2 days"
+2. The message displayed to students, which defaults to something like: "Time remaining in temporary enrolment: 2 days"